Wissemamr/Fundamentals_of_DS/README.md

 # Fundamentals_of_DS
-This repo contains the directed work and practical work assignments of the FUNDAMENTALS OF DATA SCIENCE module
+This repo contains the directed work and practical work  along with the assignments of the FUNDAMENTALS OF DATA SCIENCE module

+## Practical work :

 ### TP0 : <br>
 <b> Exploring numpy </b>